 In the packages, Fairbanks is generally the first or last place people visit, making it easy for visitors to add on extra days so they can experience more of Alaska’s Interior and Arctic with Fairbanks as their base.
 Other cruise visitors will take a one-way cruise across the Gulf of Alaska and then explore Fairbanks and other communities on the road or rail system on their own.

-• From mid-August through September, visitors have an opportunity to see the northern lights in one of the best destinations in the world to see them.
+Mid-August through September visitors have an opportunity to see the northern lights in one of the best destinations for aurora viewing.

 During all of these seasonal variations, Fairbanks offers top notch Alaskan attractions, local arts and history as well as delightful culinary experiences.
 There are numerous ways cruise ship passengers to Alaska can enjoy the state’s “farthest north port” of Fairbanks.
 Contact your travel agent or cruise company for more details.